ropensci/mctq/README.md

 ## New features

-As of today, `mctq` offers solutions for all variables proposed by the original authors.
+As of today, `mctq` offers solutions for all variables proposed by the original MCTQ authors.
 Because MCTQ is actively used by a sleep research group, we have also developed different tools and analysis that can help you with you research.
 You can expect new features and also new articles/vignettes to be added to the package in the future.